tidalcycles/Tidal/doc/book/index.md

 d1 $ sound "rash rash" # n "50 38"
 ```

-Breaking the above down, we can actually isolate five patterns from the above:
+We can break the above down into four patterns that make up the whole:

 1. `"50 52"` - A pattern of whole numbers
 2. `n "50 52"` - A pattern of synth parameters (containing sample or note numbers)